merkator-software/GaiaBuilder-manual/Configuration_examples/Vertigis Server/readme.md

 ## 🧪 Generic Deployment Script (PowerShell)

-This example works on any runner or agent that supports PowerShell and Python (with Conda) [^1]:
+This example works on any runner or agent that supports PowerShell and Python (with Conda):

 ```powershell
 & "$env:CondaHook"